thealphaedge/thealphaedge.github.io/_posts/The-Trading-Strategy.md

     return list(filtered)
 ```
 ### Lemmatisation
 In the last step of data cleaning, we lemmatised the words.
+Lemmatisation is the algorithmic process of determining the root of a word based on its intended meaning.
+Unlike stemming, lemmatisation depends on correctly identifying the intended part of speech and meaning of a word in a sentence, as well as within the larger context surrounding that sentence, such as neighboring sentences or even an entire document.

 We discovered that the NLTK tokenizer does not work well when the correct part-of-speech tags are not given together with the word.
-Instead, we will use spaCy, which determines the part-of-speech tag by default and assigns the corresponding lemma.
+Instead, we will use [spaCy](https://spacy.io/), which determines the part-of-speech tag by default and assigns the corresponding lemma.

 spaCy is a free, open-source library for advanced Natural Language Processing (NLP) in Python.
 It is designed specifically for production use and helps build applications that process and “understand” large volumes of text.
 ```python